DaoCloud/DaoCloud-docs/docs/en/docs/kairship/crds/crd.md

     ![Successfully Created](../images/crd03.png)

-4. You can click on the name to access the custom resource details page, where the YAML information can be edited to update the custom resource.
+4. You can click the name to access the custom resource details page, where the YAML information can be edited to update the custom resource.

     ![CRD Details](../images/crd04.png)